dawansv/gnucash-custom-reports/README.md

 ## Limitations

 This custom report is not a feature-rich solution.
 It only provides one type of report (similar to the existing transaction report) and does not provide any feature to "bulk manage" existing or future user-defined tags.
 So there is no feature to bulk rename, bulk move or bulk delete tags for instance.
-All changes to the data file (adding and changes tags) are done manually by the user.
+All changes to the data file (adding and changing tags) are done manually by the user.
 This feature only provides a custom report that uses tags as created by the user.

 ## Installation